JagoScript/erudite-fe/README.md

 # Erudite AI Frontend

-This is the front-end interface for Erudite AI by Jagoscript, text chat/generation using Llama 3.2 Instruct finetuned by unsloth.
+This is the front-end interface for Erudite AI by Jagoscript, text chat/generation using Unsloth Llama 3.2 Instruct.

 ## Getting Started